 Where is the prostate?

-The prostate is a small body about the size of a small plumb or a large walnut that is neatly tucked away in the lower pelvis, just in front of the rectum, below the bladder and above the base of the penis.
+The prostate is a small body about the size of a small plum or a large walnut that is neatly tucked away in the lower pelvis, just in front of the rectum, below the bladder and above the base of the penis.
 It is wrapped around the urethra, the tube through which both urine from the bladder and sperm from the testicles are excreted from the body via the penis.

 What does it do?